theronhitchman/euclidean-geometry/syllabus/index.md

 If you feel uncertain about your progress in the course at any time, please contact me.

+---

 **Accommodations:**
   If you have a disability and require accommodations, please contact the instructor early in the semester so that your learning needs may be appropriately met.
 You will need to provide documentation of your disability to the Student Disability Services (SDS) office, located on the top floor of the Student Health Center, (319) 273-2677.

+** Academic Learning Center Syllabus Statement **
+  I encourage you to utilize the Academic Learning Center’s free assistance with writing, math, science, college reading, and learning strategies.
+UNI’s Academic Learning Center, located in 007/008 ITTC, also provides advising services and is the University's testing center for many standardized tests, including the PLT, GRE, and Praxis Core.
+Visit the website at `http://www.uni.edu/unialc/` or call (319) 273-6023 for more information or to set up an appointment.

 [GreenLionPress]: http://www.greenlion.com/euclid.html
 [sba]: {{site.baseurl}}/standards-based-assessment